-Consequently, various sampling and assaying protocols as well as varying standards of QA/QC have been used.
+Consequently, various sampling and assaying protocols as well as varying standards of QAQC have been used.
 Core sizes are mainly NQ and TNW.
 Before 1990 (Anglo American boreholes), half core samples over widths ranging from 1 metre to 5 metres were taken.
 Samples were assayed at the Anglo American Research Laboratory (AARL) for total nickel, copper and cobalt using Atomic Absorption (AA) and for "sulphide" nickel using a peroxide leach/AA finish.
-Composite samples were assayed for platinum and palladium by Pb-collection fire-assay/ICP, S by combustion, and a range of major elements by fusion and density using the Archimedes bath method.
+Composite samples were assayed for platinum and palladium by Pb-collection fireassay/ICP, S by combustion, and a range of major elements by fusion and density using the Archimedes bath method.
 Between 1990 and 1997 (Anglovaal boreholes), assays were carried out at the Anglovaal Research Laboratory (AVRL), with internal standard checks.
 Nickel analyses were also carried out by the partial digestion methods.
 Comparisons between AARL and AVRL were undertaken to ensure that the data was compatible.

-In 2003, a 50 metre-spaced drilling programme was carried out in the shallow open-pit area.
+In 2003, a 50 metre-spaced drilling

+programme was carried out in the shallow open-pit area.
 Samples from this drilling were analysed at AVRL for nickel, copper and cobalt using an aqua regia partial extraction/AA finish.
 Platinum, palladium, rhodium and gold were analysed by Pbcollection fire-assay/AA finish.
 Analyses also included Cr2O2, MgO, FeO and S. Density was also determined by gas pycnometer.
 Duplicates and internal standards were used and a suite of referee samples were analysed at the Genalysis laboratory in Perth.
 Comparisons indicated good correlations between laboratories.
 In 2005, it was decided to resample many of the Anglo American drillholes to improve the sample density for PGEs in the open-pit area.
 Drill core was resampled (quarter core) at 1 metre intervals.
-Assays were carried out by the SGS laboratory in Johannesburg for Pt, Pd and Au by Pb-collection fireassay/AA finish and for Ni, Cu and Co by agua regia leach/AA finish.
+Assays were carried out by the SGS laboratory in Johannesburg for platinum, palladium and gold by Pb-collection fire-assay/AA finish and for nickel, copper and cobalt by agua regia leach/AA finish.
 Blanks, duplicates and standards were included for quality control.

 In 2007/2008, a 50 metre infill diamond drilling programme (116 holes - 18 000 metres) was completed in the shallower part of Pit 3.
 In the Pit 2 area, another 44 holes (3 450 metres) were added to the database.
-Half-core samples from the Pit 3 drilling were analysed at Genalysis Laboratory Services in Perth for Ni, Cu and Co by aqua regia partial digestion/ICP finish; for Pt, Pd and Au by Pb-collection fire-assay/ICP finish; high chrome samples for Cr2O3 by fusion/ICP and density by gas pycnometer.
-AMIS standards, duplicates and blank samples were used for internal QA/ QC.
-Half-core samples from the Pit 2 drilling were analysed at Nkomati Mine's laboratory for Ni, Cu and Co by aqua regia partial digestion/AA finish.
+Half-core samples from the Pit 3 drilling were analysed at Genalysis Laboratory Services in Perth for nickel, copper and cobalt by aqua regia partial digestion/ICP finish; for platinum, palladium and gold by Pb-collection fire-assay/ICP finish; high chrome samples for Cr2O2 by fusion/ICP and density by gas pycnometer.
+AMIS standards, duplicates and blank samples were used for internal QAQC.
+Half-core samples from the Pit 2 drilling were analysed at Nkomati Mine's laboratory for nickel, copper and cobalt by aqua regia partial digestion/AA finish.

 The underground MMZ and PCMZ Mineral Resources were based on surface and underground diamond drilling as well as RC holes.
 Underground holes are spaced 10 to 20 metres apart and the drill core is sampled at 1 metre intervals.
-The Nkomati Mine laboratory analysed samples for Ni, Cu and Co using aqua regia leach/ICP finish, while the PGE assays were carried out by SGS and Mintek Laboratories in Johannesburg.
+The Nkomati Nickel Mine laboratory analysed samples for nickel, copper and cobalt using aqua regia leach/ICP finish, while the PGE assays were carried out by SGS and Mintek Laboratories in Johannesburg.
 Both laboratories use blanks, standards and check assays for quality control.